KidaChh029/cse15l-lab-reports/lab-report-1-week-2.md

 * The goal for this lab is to set up the system and environment for the CSE Lab wiht commands that work with the filesystem

 ## Part 2: installing Visual Studio Code
-* Download the VS Code on the webiste https://code.visualstudio.com/
+* Download the VS Code on the webiste [Visual studio Code] (https://code.visualstudio.com/)
 * Slect the correct version for your computer OSX (for Macs) and Windows (for PCs)
 * After the installation, you should see a work station look like this